Skip to content

 • Use pipelines | to separate the different parts of the log message.
 It can be useful to filter the log messages, or even to parse them.

-• To include variables in your log message, don't use format or f-string in the log call, instead use the %s, like logger.info('Variable: %s', value).
+• To include variables in your log message aside from extra, don't use format or f-string in the log call.
+Instead use the %s, like logger.info('Variable: %s', value).

 • Use logging.exception to log an exception message and the stack trace.